alfredodiaz53/big-bang/blog/01-big-bang-2-0.md

 A lot of the why behind 2.0 comes down to customer pain points.
 Here are a few of the top ones that tie into specific things changing in 2.0:
 1. The barrier to entry for users is too high, both from a technical/knowledge standpoint and from a cost perspective
-2. Adding on community packages/mission apps is too hard - there's no easy (or even documented) way to add a new community package to your deployment
+2. Upgrades of Big Bang are difficult, partially due to the large amount of changes in each release
-3. Upgrades of Big Bang are hard, partially due to the amount of changes in each release
+3. Adding on community packages/mission apps is too hard - there's no easy (or even documented) way to add a new community package to your deployment

 Beyond these pain points there are also changes we are making to enable future platform improvements - that necessitate a major release.